 Others: 3 to 5 rounds per minute

-- ^When it came time for Furutaka and Kako to be rearmed in the 1930s, production difficulties held up deliveries of their new 20 cm (8") 2 GÔ guns.
-Rather than wait for these guns, the Japanese instead took 20 cm (7.9") 1 GÔ guns removed from Haguro and Ashigara, rebored and relined them to 20.3 cm (8"), and then installed them onto Furutaka and Kako.
-I would assume that these guns would have been replaced with standard 20 cm (8") No. 2 weapons for any regunning performed during the war.
+- When it came time for Furutaka and Kako to be rearmed in the 1930s, production difficulties held up deliveries of the 20 cm (8") 2 GÔ guns intended for these ships.
+Rather than wait for these guns to be completed, the Japanese instead took 20 cm (7.9") 1 GÔ guns removed from Haguro and Ashigara, rebored and relined them to 20.3 cm (8"), and then installed them onto Furutaka and Kako.
+I would assume that any regunning during the war would have replaced these with the standard 20 cm (8") No. 2 guns.

 |Bursting Charge||APC Type 5: 6.4 lbs.
 (2.9 kg)